lucas-isenmann/lucas-isenmann.github.io/index.md

 [Gracoon](www.gracoon.com) - An online collaborative graph editor.

-[agreg-maths.fr](www.agreg-maths.fr) - A website collecting ressources for the agregation of mathematics in France.
+[Agreg-maths.fr](www.agreg-maths.fr) - A website collecting ressources for the agregation of mathematics in France.

+[PACE 2024](https://github.com/lucas-isenmann/pace24-ocm/tree/final) - An exact solver for the PACE 2024 challenge on the One sided Crossing Minimization problem